gold star for USAHOF

 5. Mark Howe

-Like many hockey players who were in the World Hockey Association, Mark Howe did not secure a lot of attention in what was perceived as the junior league of North American professional hockey.
-That being said, after his run with the Whalers (both in the WHA and the NHL) Mark Howe would have his best run in professional hockey with the Philadelphia Flyers where it would assist him in becoming n entrant to the hallowed halls in Toronto.
+Like many hockey players in the World Hockey Association, Mark Howe did not receive much attention in what was perceived as the junior league of North American professional hockey.
+That being said, after his run with the Whalers (both in the WHA and the NHL), Mark Howe would have his best run in professional hockey with the Philadelphia Flyers, where he would assist him in becoming an entrant to the hallowed halls in Toronto.

 Mark Howe would be inducted into the Hockey Hall of Fame in 2011.
-As for Philadelphia, they inducted him into their franchise Hall in 2001 and retired his #2 in 2012.
+As for Philadelphia, they inducted him into their franchise Hall of Fame in 2001 and retired his #2 in 2012.

 The Bullet Points